l0v77/ME235/README.md

 - [x] Execute the autonomous mode with one button click in the GUI
 - [x] Visualize the camera feed in the GUI, with corresponding tracking of the jetbot

+Click on the image below for video demo
 [![Start Page](https://i.imgur.com/53cRVGG.png)](https://www.youtube.com/watch?v=5FzhHX7Me28&t)